EwilsonS/Evan_Wilson_JavaS1/README.md

 "unmarshal"//
 "durable" // queues will persist if service fails "marker interface" // indicates that an implementing class can be serialized and deserialized.
 Marker interfaces have no properties or defined methods.
+".class at the end of an object referece" "deserialization"// json to java
+"serialization" //java to json
+"servlet container"
+"tomcat"// implementation of the servelet container by Spring boot
+@requestbody // maps the HttpRequest body to a transfer object, enabling automatic deserialization of the inbound HttpRequest body onto a Java object.
+@responsebody // tells a controller that the object returned is automatically serialized into JSON and passed back into the HttpResponse object.
+"transactional manager" //
+@Transactional (params? //
+"Boyce-Codd normalization"//

 char[] arr = str.toCharArray(); // don't forget the 'single quotes'

 // char[] arr = str.toCharArray(); don't forget the 'single quotes'
 ```